What Is a Garbage Disposal?

 Batch Feed Disposal Systems

-These units only run when a special stopper or cover is locked into place.
-Instead of feeding food scraps continuously, you load a “batch,” close the lid, and then the disposal activates.
+Batch feed units only run when a special stopper, or cover, locks into place.
+You load scraps, seal the lid, then activate the disposal.

 Best for: